swarajbachu/userbubble/internal-docs/customer-integration-guide.md

 ### Step 1: Get Your Secret Key

-1. Log into InputHive dashboard: `https://app.inputhive.com`
+1. Log into critichut dashboard: `https://app.critichut.com`
 2. Go to your organization settings
 3. Navigate to **API & Security** tab
 4. Copy your **Secret Key** (keep this private!)